- How to finance the purchase of an existing business with an SBA loan

 Seller financing is a term that originally came from the real estate industry where the seller handles the mortgage instead of a financial institution.
 The idea has been replicated in the M&A industry.
 The buyer of the business gets funding from the seller instead of applying for a loan.

 If you want to go for seller financing, be aware that such loans are issued at competitive interest rates.
 The advantages of seller financing include quick purchase and the option of tying the payment of the loan with business performance.
+If you're also going for an SBA loan, however, be aware that the SBA puts limits on the type of seller financing and how long the seller can give advice to a new owner post-sale.
 Adding the option encourages the seller to disclose all the facts about the business.

 4. Bank Loan

 Conventional bank loans will always be an option to consider.
 But they might not be feasible for most people.
 That’s because banks usually require substantial physical assets belonging to the company as collateral for the loan.

 If you have some assets with the bank, they could give you a loan to fund your purchase.
 They'll generally want a down payment of at least 30%.
 But there are additional requirements that might make this more difficult to obtain.
 For example, you need a great credit score and an SBA-backed guarantee.

 5. Search Funds